apache/ws-wss4j/THREAT-MODEL.md

   enforce security requirements")*.
 The action-based API requires the caller to specify which parts must be signed; failing to specify them produces a working but insecure deployment.
+- **No binding between a content encryption key and the algorithm it is used with.** An `EncryptedData` states its own algorithm, and XML Encryption gives the recipient nothing that ties the key delivered in the `EncryptedKey` to it, so whoever sends — or alters — the message chooses the algorithm the recipient decrypts under.
+The key length check in `KeyUtils.prepareSecretKey` refuses a key of the wrong length for the declared algorithm, which rules out a relabel across key sizes, but not one within a size: `aes256-gcm` relabelled as `aes256-cbc` presents a 32-byte key either way, and turns an authenticated mode into one whose padding is a known oracle.
+WSS4J enforces the algorithm it has been told to expect — an AlgorithmSuite from WS-SecurityPolicy, `ENC_SYM_ALGO` where the stack sets an AlgorithmSuite on the `RequestData`, or `setEncryptionSymAlgorithm` on the streaming engine — and accepts what it is sent where it has been told nothing, since it has no basis for preferring one algorithm over another and the library's own outbound default is CBC.
+Signing the `EncryptedData` covers the Algorithm attribute and is the alternative where the expected algorithm is not known in advance *(documented:
+  `src/site/asciidoc/best_practice.adoc` §"Specify the symmetric encryption algorithm on the receiving side")*.
 - **No `REQUIRE_SIGNED_ENCRYPTED_DATA_ELEMENTS` enforcement in the
   streaming engine.** The tag is defined in the shared `ConfigurationConstants` and read only by the DOM processors